MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+07/12/2025 - Updated Windows MPV.NET VVCEasy build with mpv-dev build tag (2025-12-07-dbd7a90) from Martin Eesmaa's mpv-winbuild repo and others.
 20/08/2025 - Finally updated of Android MPV VVCEasy latest build and new signed APK with release & debug for new FFmpeg, vvdec and others.
 After one year and bug code fixes, it is finally updated.
 23/06/2025 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg latest, vvenc, vvdec, Mediainfo and others.
 Sorry about six months and it is automatic build of new forked repo mpv-winbuild.
 23/06/2025 - Updated Linux MPV VVCEasy build for FFmpeg, vvdec and others.
 Sorry for two months hiatus.